dev-dwarf/dev-dwarf.github.io/src/writing/making-a-ssg1.md

 ```
 ---
 ##generate Generating the Site
-The Markdown compiler is a good step, but it needs to be told what to compile, and the results are still missing necessary HTML boilerplate.
+The markdown compiler is a good step, but it needs to be told what to compile, and the results are still missing necessary HTML boilerplate.
 For my site I decided to have a `src` folder for the markdown contents of my articles, and then compile everything to a `deploy` folder containing the generated HTML and other assets:
 ```
 - dev-dwarf.github.io
     - src